ElazarK/content-docs/playbooks/PanoramaCommitConfiguration.md

+---
+id: panorama-commit-configuration
+title: Panorama Commit Configuration (Deprecated)
+---

+`DEPRECATED`

-`DEPRECATED` - Use PAN-OS Commit Configuration instead.
+Use PAN-OS Commit Configuration instead.

 Pushes the policies to the specified device group in the instance, if it is specified as Panorama.
 (Use `pan-os-commit-configuration` instead)